binary-com/daily-report/_posts/en/2017-05-15-Dollar Pairs-Mildly-Higher.md

 ## Trade Idea

-The USD/JPY is back on the rise this morning, with the previous two sessions hardly dentingn the uptrend since mid April.
+The USD/JPY is back on the rise this morning, with the previous two sessions hardly denting the uptrend since mid April.

 <img class="post-image" src="{{ site.url }}/images/2017-05-15_07-50-44.jpg" alt="{{ page.title }}" title="{{ page.title }}">